 can compensate for this by using a technique called frequency lowering.
 This means that the hearing aid moves the sounds above a certain frequency to an area where the user is able to hear – usually at a lower frequency.

 At Widex the frequency lowering technique is called Audibility Extender.

 This feature moves sound by transposing it from the high frequencies while carefully retaining a natural sound quality.
 Recent articles suggest that when moving high frequency sound for people with no or very little hearing in the high frequency areas, the improvement in language understanding is more likely if the naturalness of the sound is preserved – something the Audibility Extender excels at.

 On top of this, the newest hearing aids, WIDEX BEYOND

 and WIDEX UNIQUE

-As our scientific knowledge about hearing and technology improves, so does our ability to create highly individualised and better fitting hearing solutions.
-This, in turn, makes qualified hearing care professional even more crucial in the years to come.
+As our scientific knowledge about hearing and technology improves, so does our ability to create highly individualized and better fitting hearing solutions.
+This, in turn makes qualified hearing care professional even more crucial in the years to come.